Preventing and Removing Ice Dams: A Comprehensive Guide for Homeowners

 Hiring a Professional

 Homeowners may want to consider hiring a professional to remove an ice dam.
 As a general rule, getting rid of an ice dam and preventing it from starting again soon after often requires people to go up to the roof.
 Anyone who does not feel comfortable doing this should look for a pro with proper training and adequate insurance in case something goes wrong.
+If you purchase a condo, it's a good idea to check if the association will handle hiring professionals for ice dam removal.

 Apart from the risk of injury, homeowners do not want to damage their roofing while trying to solve the problem.
 Even the hardiest roof materials, like ceramic or slate tiles, can crack if someone steps on them incorrectly.
 If they have to climb up, a roofing contractor knows the safest places to walk without falling or causing shingles to shift.
 Professionals use a few methods to remove the ice dam.
 The most typical and effective treatment for an existing accumulation of ice is a steamer.
 The contractors stand on the roof and blow steam against the ice and snow, melting it quickly.
 As a prevention method after a large snowfall, pros may use a roof rake or snowblower to clear it away.